jessicaliang721/jessicas-playground/_posts/2021/May/2021-05-21-essential-plant-care-supplies.md

 ## Decor & stands

-Fully integrate plants into your home with these decor items or plant displays.
+Fully integrate plants into your home with these decor items and plant displays.

 <!-- IG images -->
 <div align="center">